Huskberry/AxialFluxMotor/Readme.md

 ```

 ## Some considerations
 I noticed all articles (that I could get my hands on) about axial flux machines always mention the manufacturing complexity of segment cores; especially if they are trapezoidal in shape.
-While I understand cores need to be laminated to reduce eddy currents, the shape may not be ideal to manufacture let alone assemble by using sheets.
+While I understand cores need to be laminated to reduce eddy currents, the shape may not be ideal to manufacture let alone assemble using sheets.
 We need different thinking.

 I propose a simple solution: Think of how 18650 cylindrical cells are packaged.
 We could use the same idea: laminated ferrite cylinders of about 1 mm in diameter - held together firmly using some epoxy.